sydneysegal/final/README.md

     1. NOTE: This question/answer were used in my choropleth map by copying the "Percent Exempt" column into DataWrapper as my "Values" column
     2. **_The county with the highest overall exemption rate from 2013 to 2016 was Nevada County (20.04%); the county with the lowest overall exemption rate was Sierra County (0%).
 The average rate of vaccine exemption for California kindergarten students was 4.94%_**
         1. I found these figures by first freezing the top row, then sorting the "Percent Exempt" column in Google Sheets from Z-->A, and then adding a row below the table for "Mean" to calculate the average of the percentages for all 58 counties
-6. Create a new pivot table from the dataset
+6. Create a new pivot table from the dataset to summarize PBE vs. PME numbers by county
     1. Add "COUNTY" to the "Rows" section of the pivot table settings, organized in "ascending order"
     2. Add "year" to the "Filters" section of the pivot table settings and only select 2013, 2014, and 2015
     3. Add "nPBE," "nPME," "n" to the "Values" section of the pivot table settings, making sure that they are summarized by "SUM"
-7. Copy the values/non-heading cells into a new sheet
+7. Copy the values/non-heading cells into a new sheet to do more non-pivot table analysis
     1. Write the titles for the old headers in the new sheet ("County," "n," "nPBE," and "nPME")
 8. Create two new columns called "Percent PBE" and "Percent PME" in the new sheet
     1. In the first cell of the "Percent PBE" column, divide the "nPBE" by the "n" in that first row to find the percent of total kindergarten students in the first county who have a personal belief vaccine exemption
     2. In the first cell of the "Percent PME" column, divide the "nPME" by the "n" in that first row to find the percent of total kindergarten students in the first county who have a personal belief vaccine exemption
-    4. Drag the square in the bottom right of these first cells down to the last county to copy the formula
+    3. Drag the square in the bottom right of these first cells down to the last county to copy the formula
         1. Check to ensure that the formula changes for each row (ex. =C3/B3 for row 3 and =C4/B4 for row 4, etc.)
-    5. Change the decimals calculated into percentages
+    4. Change the decimals calculated into percentages
 9. ![Kindergartners with Vaccine Exemptions in each county between 2013 and 2016,'screenshot of Google Sheets spreadsheet with total percentage of exemptions from 2013 to 2016'](/MapTooltips.png)
     1. NOTE: This question/answer were used in the tooltips of my choropleth map by copying the "Percent PBE" and "Percent PME" columns into DataWrapper as columns C and D (next to the "Values" column)
     2. **_The highest and lowest personal belief exemption rates occurred in the same counties which had the highest overall exemptions rates (Nevada and Sierra, respectively); the highest medical exemption rate was 0.63% in Plumas County, while the mode PME rate was 0%_**
         1. I found these figures by first freezing the top row, then sorting the "Percent PBE" and "Percent PME" columns in Google Sheets from Z-->A

 ### #10: How many California counties had vaccine exemption rates that were higher than the state average, from the 2013-2014 to 2015-2016 school year?
 How many of these above-average counties are in Northern California?
-1. Using the table created and the mean vaccine exemption rate (4.94%) found in part 1 of question set #9 above, sort the "Percent Exempt 2013-16" column from Z-->A and count how many counties had a value higher than 4.94%
+1. Using the table created and the mean vaccine exemption rate (4.94%) found in part 1 of question set #9 above, sort the "Percent Exempt 2013-16" column from Z-->A to be able to count how many counties had an exemption rate higher than 4.94%
     2. **_23 out of 58 (39.65%) of California counties had overall vaccine exemption rates that were higher than the state average, between 2013 and 2016_**
 2. Create a new column called "Northern CA"
     1. Look up each county to determine where it's located and write "TRUE" if it's in the northern half of California (even with the Bay Area or above)